AkaruiYami/AdventOfCode/README.md

     o2_l = [_l for _l in o2_l if (_l >> (n_bit - i)) & 1 == o2_bit] or o2_l
 ```

-For `co2` we can do the same but instead greater than length of report, we find if it is lesser tham the report.
+For `co2` we can do the same but instead greater than length of report, we find if it is lesser then the length of report.

 ```python
     co2_bit = sum((_l >> (n_bit - i)) & 1 for _l in co2_l) < len(co2_l) / 2